ahaldane/UWHAM_tools/README.md

         The relative log partition functions of each Hamiltonian, relative to the mean. (i.e, relative free energies of each Hamiltonian)

+If an output file is supplied with the --weights option, the UWHAM weights for all samples in all Hamiltonians will be saved to file.
+This will be an array of shape (N,M) for N Hamiltonians, and M total samples which are the input samples concatenated together.
+Use this for weighted averages:

+    >>> weights = np.load('weights.npy')
+    >>> Vbar1 = np.average(V, weights=w[0]) # average under 0th potential

 ### Programmatic Usage

 The script is also importable in python and provides the following additional methods: